ericpruitt/floor/README.md

 #### --help ####

-Display this documentation and exit.
+Display documentation and exit.
+If this option appears after the name of a command, only the documentation for that command and any other user-supplied options is displayed.
+For example, "floor new --password --help" will show the documentation for the "new" command and the "--password" option.

 #### --gpg-args=_ARGUMENTS_ ("--encrypt") ####